OlegBoulanov/UselessExtras.Bot/README.md

 # UselessExtras.Bot
-Minimalistic study of building Telegram bots in C#/.Net Core, using Telegram.Bot <a href="https://github.com/MrRoundRobin/telegram.bot/tree/master/src/Telegram.Bot">library by Robin Müller</a>.
+Minimalistic study of building Telegram bots in C#/.Net Core, using <a href="https://github.com/MrRoundRobin/telegram.bot/tree/master/src/Telegram.Bot">Telegram.Bot library by Robin Müller</a>.
 Built in Visual Studio Code on Mac OS X.

 The only item not under source control: